heroiclabs/nakama-docs/docs/cpp-client-guide.md

 Nakama::init(state->activity->vm);
 ```

-#### Shared library size
+!!!
+Note

-Don't be afraid that nakama shared library are near 100 Mb in size.
-After building final apk it will be just few Mb.
+Be aware that the client shared library size is approximately 100MB.
+After final target device compilation, the size will be drastically reduced to only a few megabytes.

 #### Android permissions